Tiger Inn: American football

-Tiger Inn members have been both Princeton football players, and professional football players.
+Tiger Inn members have been both Princeton football players and professional football players.
 The College Football Hall of Fame lists many TI members in its ranks.

-Tiger Inn alumni have returned to Princeton to serve as Head Coaches of Princeton's football program.
-As college football head coaches, Tiger Inn alumni through the class of 1900 compiled composite career coaching records of 175-31-5.
+Tiger Inn alumni have returned to Princeton to serve as head coaches of Princeton's football program.
+As college football head coaches, Tiger Inn alumni through the class of 1900 compiled composite career coaching records of 175–31–5.
 They coached Princeton to at least one national championship.
-TI members who served as Princeton Football Head Coach include Garrett Cochran, Arthur Hillebrand and Robert Casciola.
-TI Members have also served as Head Coaches of Football at Annapolis, Berkeley, Bowdoin, Georgetown, and the University of Nebraska-Lincoln, among other colleges.
+TI members who served as head coach include Garrett Cochran, Arthur Hillebrand and Robert Casciola.
+TI members have also served as head coaches of football teams at the U.S. Naval Academy, the University of California, Berkeley, Bowdoin College, Georgetown University, and the University of Nebraska-Lincoln, among other institutions.

 Charlie Gogolak and Cosmo Iacavazzi are two prominent TI members who became professional football players.

 Other American collegiate sports

-Through the club's history Tiger Inn members have also featured prominently in other collegiate sports in which Princeton competes.
+Over its history, membership has included large contingents from most of the university's varsity teams, including captains from men's and women's lightweight and open crew, cross country, track and field, lacrosse, rugby, soccer, squash, swimming and diving, water polo, baseball, and wrestling.

-In 2012 the Princeton men's squash team won the National Collegiate Championship powered by the performances of three Tiger Inn members.
+Several of these individuals and their teams won National Championships: